THE SIGNIFICANCE OF SETTING SMART OBJECTIVES FOR PUBLIC RELATIONS CAMPAIGNS

 SMART Objectives

-Setting objectives often involves the use of SMART objectives—those that are specific, measurable, achievable, realistic, and timed.
+Setting objectives often involves the use of SMART objectives—those that are specific, measurable, achievable, realistic, and timely.
 While these criteria are considered an ideal to strive for, it is often challenging to establish public relations or communication objectives that can be precisely controlled.
 Smith (1998: 43) provides a few examples of setting SMART objectives:

 • Announce a sale and achieve 70% awareness one day before the sale starts.